Anna Green Winslow was a lively 10-year-old schoolgirl in pre-Revolutionary Boston who wrote to her mother about much of what she saw and heard.

-Anna Green Winslow was born Nov.
+She was born Nov.
 29, 1759 in Halifax, Nova Scotia, a member of the prominent Winslow family.
-Her father Joshua Winslow would be named a common pleas judge.
+Her father, Joshua Winslow, would be named a common pleas judge.
 Her mother was a daughter of a wealthy merchant.
 She was a descendant on her father’s side of Puritan Edward Winslow’s older brother and, on her mother ‘s side, of another Puritan, Percival Green.

 On Sundays and Thursday mornings she attended Old South Meeting House, which has run a program on Anna Green Winslow for two decades.

 Her family moved to Marshfield, Mass., in 1773, though her father, a Loyalist, left for Quebec in 1775.
 Anna died on July 19, 1780, probably of consumption, in Hingham, Mass., and her mother rejoined her father in Canada.